 Also, read this blog to explore the most marvelous 100+ WordPress stats & facts.

 How weDevs Amplifies the Happiness of This Special Moment

 weDevs is the creator of many prominent WordPress products like plugins and services.
 We are also celebrating this big event by announcing some alluring deals for WordPress users.

-What comes next in WordPress?
+So, what comes next in WordPress?
 Mullenweg has already stated that the future of WordPress lies in social and mobile features, as well as an application platform.
-So, fasten your seat belt to enjoy a wilder ride for the next 18 years!
+Fasten your seat belt to enjoy a wilder ride for the next 19 years!

 From all of us at weDevs, we want to say Happy Birthday WordPress!
-It was a great journey of 18 years.
-We’re eagerly waiting to celebrate the next 18 years with more festoons and glory.
+It was a great journey for 19 years.
+We’re eagerly waiting to celebrate the next 19 years with more festoons and glory.